morelife09/fleamarket_sample_74b/README.md

 |updated_at                     |timestanp||
 ### Association
 - belongs_to :user
-- belongs_to :items_purchases
+- belongs_to :items_purchase
-- has_many :images
+- has_many :images , dependent: :destroy
-- belongs_to :categories
+- belongs_to :category
 - has_many :brands

 ## items_purchasesテーブル